 1. I just want to have more volume, not necessarily longer locks.
 Is hair extension a good choice for me?

 Yes, definitely.
 To volumise your hair, less amount of additional hair is needed, and it’s certainly a great way to create a natural looking voluminous hairstyle.
 It can be cut to the appropriate length and you’re ready to rock.

 2. What sort of technique do you suggest and use?
 Micro-rings, keratin bonded or sewn-in?

-I’m always striving to create natural looks.
-I believe that the end result with micro-ring extensions is not as natural as in the case of pre-bonded keratin extensions.
+We’re always striving to create natural looks.
+We believe that the end result with micro-ring extensions is not as natural as in the case of pre-bonded keratin extensions.
 The keratin bonded extension blends in nicely, and the overall look is smooth and amazing.
-Sewn-in hair extensions are quite old fashioned I think.
+Sewn-in hair extensions are quite old fashioned now.
 All the other methods are much more advanced and ensure a more professional end result.